vatnz-dev/sops/docs/oceanic/index.md

 | NTTT - Tahiti Oceanic                | Tahiti Radio        | 9.116 (125.500)  | NTTT_FSS     | VATPAC   |                             |
 | RJTG - Tokyo Oceanic                 | Tokyo Radio         |                  |              | VATJPN   |                             |
 | MMFO - Mexico                        |                     |                  |              |          |                             |

+!!! warning "Use of the /O Suffix"
+    Controllers are no longer required to use the `/O` suffix when logging onto Oceanic positions.
+This is due to the Division Controller Roster fulfilling the requirements for publishing a Controller's right to control Oceanic positions.

 ### Currency Requirements